jfreal/recipes/turkey-pot-pie.md

 - 2 (9 inch) unbaked pie crusts

 Directions
- 1. Place the peas and carrots into a saucepan; cover with water, bring to a boil, and simmer over medium-low heat until the celery is tender, about 8 minutes.
+ 1. Place the peas and carrots into a saucepan; cover with water, bring to a boil, and simmer over medium-low heat until the carrots are tender, about 8 minutes.
 Drain the vegetables in a colander set in the sink, and set aside.
  2. Combine the broth and milk with the butter, salt, black pepper, celery seed, and Italian seasoning; slowly whisk in the flour and milk until the mixture comes to a simmer and thickens.
  3. Keep mixture on the low heat until the mixture thickens into a filling.
 You can add more flour to speed up the process.
 Remove mixture from heat; stir the cooked vegetables and turkey meat into the filling until well combined.
  4. Preheat an oven to 425 degrees F (220 degrees C).